 Creating time-limited offers around upcoming events or holidays is a great way to boost conversions, for example.
 Check out how Samsung does it below:

-Creating scarcity, or the perception of scarcity, is a well-worn sales tactic that translates well to user interfaces.
-A “hurry, only a few left!” is guaranteed to get the heart rate up on even the savviest ecommerce customer.
+Creating scarcity, or the perception of scarcity is a well-worn sales tactic that translates well to user interfaces.
+A “hurry, only a few left!” is guaranteed to get the heart rate up on even the savviest eCommerce customer.

-4 – Use real people to direct user gaze
+Trick #4: Use real people to direct user gaze

 You remember we mentioned those friendly faces on Justinmind’s site?
 Not only do they help potential clients feel part of a group, they also help direct user attention.
 Humans react to other human faces; it’s a natural, subconscious and powerful phenomenon.
 Users have been shown to focus on human faces on a website and immediately assess the emotional state of the face.

 UI designers can cash in on this tendency by putting faces close to key action buttons such as Buy Now or See Offers.
 Or get even smarter and direct the gaze of the face on the website towards your action button – users will naturally direct their gaze that way too.
-Oh look, an action button!
+Oh, look, an action button!
 What a coincidence.

-5 – Distill your offer, simplify your user flows
+Trick #5: Distill your offer, simplify your user flows

 It’s likely that your ecommerce site offers tons of great offers and plenty navigation paths.
 After all, you want to show potential customers the full glory of your site right from the get-go.
 But maybe bombarding them with information isn’t actually the best way to maximize conversions.
 Interfaces with unclear user flows can repel even the keenest customer.
 Just try booking a car from Lings Cars if you don’t believe us.